 How long do termites live?

 A termite's lifespan depends on its place in the social order of the colony.
 Termite life cycles vary widely from species to species, and also in terms of a termite's role within their colony.
 Worker and soldier termites can live between one to two years, while some termite queens can live for as long as 50 years.

 Long live the queen

 Queens of eastern subterranean termites, the most common species of termites found in the United States, can live up to a staggering 30 years, although a 15- to 17-year life span is more common.

 For some African species of termites, a queen's life span may be up to 50 years, while in other species, such as drywood termites, the queens live only 10 to 12 years.
 In general, worker termites live about two years.

-No matter what type they are or what point in the termite life cycle, termites are trouble.
-If you think you may have spotted a termite or termite damage, make sure to call a professional immediately.
+No matter what type they are or what point they are at in the termite life cycle, termites are trouble.
+If you think you may have spotted a termite or termite damage, contact Terminix today for termite control.